neuronetio/gantt-schedule-timeline-calendar/README.md

 <p>
 You can use it as <strong>schedule</strong> for reservation system.
 You can use it for organizing <strong>events</strong>.
 You can use it as <strong>gantt chart</strong>.
 Or you can use it as <strong>calendar</strong> for different purposes.
+You can even use it as a <strong>multimedia timeline editor</strong>!
 </p>

 <p>